- Updated April 10, 2023

 Business liability insurance can reduce some of the financial risks of owning a business.
-There are several types of business coverage, but general liability insurance and professional liability insurance are the most common.
+There are several types of business insurance coverage, but general liability insurance and professional liability insurance are the most common.
 The best business liability insurance companies offer comprehensive coverage, competitive prices, and helpful customer service.

 Business liability insurance is protection against claims arising from injuries or damages sustained by a third party as a result of your business operations.
 It can help cover medical expenses, property damage, and legal fees associated with a lawsuit.